global-asp/asp-new/af/0001_n-baie-lang-man.md

 Sy bed was te kort.

 ##
-Sy fiets was te kort.
+Sy fiets was te laag.

 ##
 Hierdie man was te lank!